Sidney Dekker

-Sidney W. A. Dekker (born 1969, "near Amsterdam"), is a professor at Griffith University in Brisbane, Australia, where he founded the Safety Science Innovation Lab.
-He is also Honorary Professor of Psychology at the University of Queensland.
+Sidney W. A. Dekker is Professor in the School of Humanities, Languages and Social Science at Griffith University in Brisbane, Australia, where he founded the Safety Science Innovation Lab.
+He is a trained mediator and he volunteers as a crisis chaplain.

 Previously, Dekker was Professor of human factors and system safety at Lund University in Sweden, where he founded the Leonardo da Vinci Laboratory for Complexity and Systems Thinking, and flew as First Officer on Boeing 737s for Sterling and later Cimber Airlines out of Copenhagen.
-Dekker is a high-profile scholar (h-index = 48) and is known for his work in the fields of human factors and safety.
+He is an avid piano player.
+Dekker is a high-profile scholar (h-index = 63) and is known globally for his work in the fields of human factors and safety.
+He coined the terms Safety Differently and Restorative Just Culture which have since turned into global movements for change.
+They encourage organisations to declutter their bureaucracy and enhance the capacities in people and processes that make things go well—and to offer compassion, restoration and learning when they don’t.